thomasmatlock/Nodejs-Express-MongoDB-More-The-Complete-Bootcamp-2019-Part-1-node-farm/notes.md

 -   ctrl 1/2/3 = focus panels 1/2/3
 -   ctrl shift l = select all remaining occurences in file
 -   ctrl j = toggle panel
 -   ctrl alt D = add next occurence to selection
 -   ctrl w close focused editor panel
 -   npm
     -   nodemon autoreloads nodeservers
         -   good to have installed globally, you use it for all node projects
         -   anything installed in packagejson file is local only to your project
         -   any npm stuff you install globally, should not be necessary to install to your project folder
         -   to use local npm packages, you add a script to run them
         -   global npm packages dont need a script, they just can run from the terminal
     -   slugify, much more readable urls
 -   Semantic versioning (semver)
     -   version 1.18.11
         -   major, minor, and patch
         -   major version 1, minor version 18, patch 11 (patching bugs in minor version)
         -   minor versions introduce some new features into package, but no breaking changes
         -   npm install slugify@1.0.0 // installs this version
             Symbols preceding version number
         -   -   will accept patch, minor, AND major update releases
         -   ^ will accept patch and minor releases
         -   ~ will accept only patch releases, if we use this, update will only update bug fixes/patches, no minor/major changes (safest)
         -   use npm update slugify, will
+        -   node needs
+            -   v8 engine to compile to machine language
+            -   libuv, open source library with strong focus on async IO